BayraktarLab/feature_reg/README.md

 It can align images of different size by padding them with 0 values.
 The image registrator can work with multichannel grayscale TIFFs and TIFFs with multiple z-planes.
 Images **MUST** have OME-TIFF XML in their description.
+The script does tile based registration of images to avoid big memory consumption.

 ## Command line arguments